 The issuing and acquiring banks don’t deal directly with each other, even though there are charges on both sides.
 Typically, when a merchant starts an online store, they open a merchant account with a reliable payment processor.

-This processor can either link directly to the merchant’s website or they can redirect buyers to a checkout page hosted on the processor’s website.
+This merchant bank processor can either link directly to the merchant’s website or they can redirect buyers to a checkout page hosted on the processor’s website.
 It generally depends on the preferences of the seller.
 When the cardholder wants to make a purchase, they enter their card details on the checkout page at the merchant’s or the processor’s website, as the case may be.

 The payment processor then encrypts the buyer’s data and sends it to the buyer’s bank.
 First, the buyer’s bank (issuing bank) will confirm whether the card actually belongs to the buyer.
 This is called verification, and a good payment processor will verify instantly.